Silkworm sashimi, cricket curry on menu as bugs make a comeback in Japan

 Several companies, including national bakery brand Pasco, have sold made cakes and snacks from cricket flour, and processed food maker Nichirei and telecom Nippon Telegraph and Telephone have invested in bug ventures in the past year.

-The term "crickets" also started to trend in Japanese media recently after reports the powdered insects were being used in school lunches and snacks.
+The term "crickets" also started to trend in Japanese media recently after reports that powdered insects were being used in school lunches and snacks.

 Consumer interest has also extended to Take-Noko, which manager Miura says is often fully booked on weekends.